-I mistakenly thought that I could fit into a generic one-size-fits-all set of soft nursing bras.
+I mistakenly thought I could fit into a generic small-medium-large, one-size-fits-all-cups set of soft nursing bras.

 I didn’t realize that babies not only spit up milk, they also dribble during or after feeding.
 Especially if they have a tongue tie.

 They also sometimes latch somewhere that isn’t nipple and, because you’re inexperienced at breastfeeding, you might not even quite notice.
 Until you start to feel soaked.
 Oops.

 I used a flat cloth diaper like one of the old-school terry towelling ones under my breasts to catch leaks, drips, and sprays.
 It worked a treat!

 Ok, the lactation consultant probably wouldn’t want you to jump right in with a nipple shield but it can be absolute heavensent if you need one.
 If you’re at the end of your tether and your nipples are really, really sore, try using a nipple shield just for one or two feedings.

 Make sure you’re using one that fits – if it’s too big or small, it’s going to hurt or cause damage to your nipples.